Environment and Energy

 What is EMAS?

-The objective of the EMAS Scheme (Eco-Management and Audit Scheme) is to evaluate, report these results to the public and to improve environmental performance of organizations.
+The objective of the EMAS Scheme (Eco-Management and Audit Scheme) is to evaluate, report these results to the public and to improve environmental performance of organisations.
 Openness, truthfulness and periodic reporting of verified environmental data are key factors distinguishing EMAS Scheme from ISO 14001.
-Environmental statement is the main management tool for organizations to report results of continuous improvement of their environmental performance to the public, and their opportunity to promote their image to customers, suppliers, neighbors, contractors and employees.
-Organizations can also publish verified excerpts from their environmental statements, if they wish to inform selected interested parties of their environmental results.
-The requirements for the establishment, verification, and validation of the environmental management system according to the EMAS Scheme are set out in Regulation ES 1221/2009.
+Environmental statement is the main management tool for organisations to report results of continuous improvement of their environmental performance to the public, and their opportunity to promote their image to customers, suppliers, neighbours, contractors and employees.
+Organisations can also publish verified excerpts from their environmental statements, if they wish to inform selected interested parties of their environmental results.

 Registration procedure

-The verification procedure includes:
+The verification procedure

 The EMAS registration procedure is a two-stage process.
 Firstly, an accredited environmental verifier examines the compliance with EMAS requirements and validates the environmental statement.
 Secondly, they submit the verified environmental statement to an authorized body – The Ministry of Environment and Spatial Planning that confirms if the organization fulfils criteria for registration and afterwards records the organization in the EMAS register.